-Citrus Cumin Coleslaw is a healthy and delicious side dish that is the perfect accompaniment to spicy sliders or fish tacos.
-Its perfect for Cinco de Mayo!
+Citrus Cumin Coleslaw is a healthy delicious slaw made with a creamy homemade vinaigrette.
+It's the perfect accompaniment to spicy sliders or fish tacos.

 Citrus Cumin Coleslaw

-- 1 head of green cabbage sliced thin
+- 1 head green cabbage (sliced thin - see notes)

 - 1 teaspoon salt

-- Add cabbage to large strainer and sprinkle with salt.
+- Add shredded cabbage to large strainer and toss with salt.
 Set in sink or over bowl.
-Allow salt to soften the cabbage a bit for about 10 minutes.
+Allow salt to soften the cabbage a bit as well as release any liquid for about 10 minutes.